007rudra007/Statistical-Arbitrage-Model-Validation-System/README.md

 # 📊 Statistical Arbitrage & Model Validation System
 ### (NIFTY / BankNifty Futures)

 An institutional-grade statistical arbitrage and risk validation system engineered for Indian equity index futures.
-This project implements advanced time-series models, dynamic volatility estimation, and event-driven backtesting to simulate realistic trading and risk environments.
+This project implements advanced time-series models, dynamic volatility estimation, and event-driven backtesting to simulate realistic trading and risk environments.This project is inpired by aladdin.

 ---